 Goodyear welted shoes have excellent opportunities to be resoled many times, but a number of facts actually takes this down a bit.
 I will try to explain why in a reasonably understandable way, but apologise if it gets a bit confusing.

 The whole brilliance of the welted construction is that you can easily change the outsole without having to touch the most important point of attachment in the shoe, the one that holds the upper leather and the insole together.
 The most common criticism made against Goodyear welted shoes is that the entire construction is in fact held together with glue, this being done with so cold gemming, where a canvas rib is glued to the insole (there are a few exceptions, for example JM Weston, who still sometimes still have full leather insoles but still sew with a Goodyear machine).
 In this canvas strip you then attach the upper leather and the welt with a Goodyear seam.
 The canvas rib can come loose from the insole, or it becomes worn and breaks.
-If it has only loosened a little, it is usually quite easy to glue it back again, but if it has loosened over a larger area or if it is broken, then you may need to change the whole canvas rib.
-Then the shoe should preferably sit on its original last so that it does not loose its balance, which must then be done in the manufacturer’s factory.
+If it has only loosened a little, it’s usually quite easy to glue it back again, but if it has come loose over a larger area or if it’s broken, then you may need to change the whole canvas rib.
+Then the shoe should preferably sit on its original last so that it doesn’t loose its balance, which must then be done in the manufacturer’s factory.
 How common these problems are is heavily debated.
-I’d say they do happen every now and then, but it’s not that common.
+I’d say they do happen every now and then, but it’s not common.

 The reason why the factories have this requirement is that, unfortunately, there are far too many bad cobblers around the world, which can totally ruin a shoe because of poorly made work and radically complicate the work for the factories.
 If we only had good cobbler doing the right thing, the factories would have had no trouble receiving third-party repaired shoes, they could have fixed them as usual, but the bad cobblers have in a way ruined this possibility.
 I would hope that more factories could say that they accept shoes repaired in a good way by good cobblers, but refuse the bad ones, although I can understand the administrative challenges with this approach.